La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > **mi citka ba le nu mi dansu**
 > _I eat after I dance._

-tense particles are grouped into series by their meaning to make them easier to remember and use.
+Time-related particles are grouped into series by their meaning to make them easier to remember and use.

 Words for simple tense: